 It is mandatory for every teacher of special education to obtain a "Registered Professional Certificate" from the Rehabilitation Council of India to work in the field of special education in India.
+Successful candidates shall be registered as Special Educator (Intellectual Disability).
 As continuous professional growth is necessary for the renewal of the certificate, the teachers as well as educators in special education should undergo in-service programme periodically to update their professional knowledge.
 Amendments, if any, to the regulations of the course will be made periodically by the Rehabilitation Council of India.
 Any deviation from the above regulations should have the prior approval of the Rehabilitation Council of India.